nemo0622/pokeemerald-expansion/README.md

     - South path blocked by Rock Smash - told to head back North to Acrisia City
     - West of Acrisia is the Acrisia Mountains, leading up to Acrisia Caves
         - Acrisia Caves is a system of caves, leading down to a dark cavern area
-        - Gym 2: Mattaios, the Rock type gym leader
+        - Gym 2: Ourani, the Rock type gym leader
             - Based on Sisyphus, a hermit who is the last worker at this once prolific mine
             - Team: Level 17-19
             - Reward: Gemstone Badge, unlocks Rock Smash outside battle, TM Rock Tomb